 Eric holds a B.S. in Mechanical Engineering and a M.S. in Sustainability, both from the University of Rochester.

-Yasin Naman, Market Analyst Fellow, joined SEA in June 2021 and has 4 years of experience in the energy sector.
+Yasin Naman, Market Analyst Fellow, joined SEA in June 2021 and has 5 years of experience in the energy sector.
 He is responsible for a wide range of quantitative analyses, Excel model development, research, client interaction and support tasks related to clean energy markets and policies in the Northeast.
 His subject matter focuses include Renewable Energy Certificate (REC) markets, Clean Peak Standard (CPS), large-scale renewable supply curve analysis, and biomass operations modeling.
 Yasin is also part of SEA’s green hydrogen practice area, focusing on diverse models for use cases of Hydrogen in the region.
+Yasin also supports the DER practice and Energy Storage analysis at SEA.
 Before joining SEA, Yasin worked as mechanical designer of power systems with Siemens, performed energy and carbon accounting systems for Covestro, and has research experience in Energy Systems from Northeastern University, where he focused on software development for sizing CHP devices.

 Yasin holds a B.S. in Mechanical Engineering for Universidad de los Andes, Colombia and a M.S. degree in Energy Systems from Northeastern University.